diodesign/diosix/docs/architecture.md

 *   32-bit RISC-V, 64-bit Arm, and 64-bit x86 (`riscv32`, `aarch64`, `x86_64`)
     guest VMs run transparently using software just-in-time (JIT) emulation.

-### Unicorn Engine integration

-The emulation layer is powered by [Unicorn Engine](https://github.com/unicorn-engine/unicorn), a lightweight multi-platform, multi-architecture CPU emulator framework based on QEMU.

-Unicorn is compiled as a static library and linked directly into the hypervisor binary image.
-Since Unicorn is licensed under the GPL, the presence of Unicorn in a compiled Diosix binary means outbound binary distributions are [subject to the GPL](../LICENSE.md), whereas the standalone Diosix hypervisor source code remains under its permissive MIT license.
+### Native Freestanding Zig Dynamic Recompiler (`dynarec`)

+The non-native emulation layer is powered by a native, freestanding Zig dynamic binary recompiler (`dynarec`).
+It translates non-native guest instructions (starting with `rv32` and expanding to `aarch64` and `x86_64`) directly into RISC-V 64-bit (`rv64`) host machine code without an intermediate representation (IR) pass or standard library OS dependencies.

-To prevent bugs or exploits in the emulator from compromising the hypervisor, the entire JIT emulation layer runs in RISC-V supervisor mode (S-mode) as opposed to the hypervisor's machine mode (M-mode).
+To prevent bugs or exploits in guest code from compromising the hypervisor, the entire JIT emulation layer runs in RISC-V supervisor mode (S-mode) as opposed to the hypervisor's machine mode (M-mode).

-The following sub-sections apply only to emulated guest VMs.
+The following sub-sections apply to non-native guest VMs.

 #### Supervisor-mode sandboxing

-The emulation layer acts as a special S-mode guest.
-It executes inside an S-mode wrapper function (`emulatedRunnerSMode`) with paging disabled (`satp = 0`).
+The dynamic recompiler acts as a special S-mode guest running in supervisor mode.
 To prevent unauthorized access to the hypervisor and hardware devices, the hypervisor's M-mode scheduler dynamically configures RISC-V PMP entries on context switch:

-*   Read/Execute (RX) access is granted only to the hypervisor's code and read-only data sections (`__hypervisor_start` to `__bss_start`) to run the Unicorn library and helpers.
+*   Read/Execute (RX) access is granted only to the hypervisor's code and read-only data sections (`__hypervisor_start` to `__bss_start`) to run the dynamic recompiler engine and decoders.
 *   Read/Write (RW) access is granted to the hypervisor's global data and BSS segments (`__bss_start` to `__hypervisor_end`).
-*   Read/Write (RW) access is granted to the current physical core's private memory slab (a 16MB contiguous block including its stack and per-core heap) to service JIT allocations (TCG buffers).
+*   Read/Write (RW) access is granted to the current physical core's private memory slab (a 16MB contiguous block including its stack and per-core heap) to service JIT allocations (code translation blocks).
 *   Read/Write (RW) access is granted to the guest's pre-allocated physical RAM region.

 All other host memory (including private M-mode exception stacks, other cores' heap/stack slabs, and memory-mapped I/O blocks like CLINT or PLIC) is completely denied.

-#### Memory management
+#### Memory management & SoftTLB

-The guest VM's allocated host physical memory is mapped directly into Unicorn's virtual address space contiguously via `uc_mem_map_ptr`.
-Accesses to unmapped memory locations (for example, peripheral registers or the UART console at `0x10000000`) are intercepted via a Unicorn memory exception hook (`UC_HOOK_MEM_UNMAPPED`).
-Reads and writes are emulated by the hypervisor; for example, guest console output is redirected to the hypervisor console via `putcharFromGuest`.
+Guest virtual-to-physical address translation is managed by an Sv32 software MMU (`SoftTLB`).
+The SoftTLB maintains a 1024-entry direct-mapped fast-path cache and falls back to a 2-level Sv32 software page table walker on cache misses.
+Memory-mapped I/O (MMIO) accesses to peripheral registers (such as UART at `0x10000000` or CLINT at `0x02000000`) are intercepted and routed to virtual device models in `hypervisor/hardware/emulation/devices/`.

-#### Dynamic allocator wrapper
+#### Dynamic translation and register pinning

-Unicorn relies on standard C library allocation routines (`malloc`, `calloc`, `realloc`, and `free`).
-Since Diosix runs on bare metal without a standard C library, it implements these symbols using a thread-safe, spinlock-protected wrapper around the hypervisor's per-hart bare-metal `HeapAllocator`.

-To locate the per-hart allocator from S-mode (where the machine-only `mscratch` CSR is inaccessible), the scheduler maps the CPU's context pointer into the S-mode runner's thread pointer (`tp`) register on context switch.
-The stubs read `tp` directly to access their core's heap.
+The dynamic recompiler maps RV32 guest general-purpose registers (`x0`–`x31`) statically to host RV64 registers.
+All arithmetic, logical, and shift operations enforce 32-bit sign-extension rules by emitting RV64 32-bit word-variant host instructions (`addw`, `subw`, `slliw`, `sraiw`, `addiw`).
+JIT execution buffers are synchronized using `fence.i` instructions upon block emission.

 #### Interrupt handling and preemption

-Emulation runs inside Unicorn's execution loop (`uc_emu_start`).
+Emulation runs inside bounded dynamic recompiler execution loops.
 To prevent a guest VM from hogging a physical core, the hypervisor handles preemption:

 *   Host timer interrupts trap to the machine-mode interrupt handler (`xint_handler`).
-*   If an interrupt fires while an emulated virtual core is running, the handler invokes `stop()` (which calls `uc_emu_stop()`) to immediately exit the Unicorn JIT loop.
+*   If an interrupt fires while an emulated virtual core is running, the handler signals preemption.
-*   The CPU resumes the S-mode runner, which exits the JIT loop and executes an environment call (`ECALL`).
+*   The CPU resumes the S-mode runner, which exits the translation loop and yields execution back to the scheduler via an `ECALL`.
-*   The `ECALL` traps back to the hypervisor's M-mode handler, which yields the core, allowing other virtual cores to run.

-#### Timer access

-Guest operating systems frequently read timing registers, such as `rdtime`, `rdtimeh`, `rdcycle`, and `rdinstret` on RISC-V, during boot-time calibration loops and scheduler tick handling.

-For native RISC-V guests on hardware with the H-extension, the hypervisor sets `mcounteren` and `hcounteren` (bits 0–2) to delegate counter CSR access to VS-mode.
-The guest executes `rdtime` at full hardware speed with zero trap overhead.
-On hardware without the H-extension (PMP fallback mode), guests run directly in S-mode, so `mcounteren` alone is sufficient.

-For emulated guests, Unicorn's QEMU backend requires a `rdtime_fn` callback on its internal `CPURISCVState` structure for `rdtime` to return a value.
-Diosix registers this callback during virtual core initialization through a thin C glue layer (`unicorn.c`) that bridges the Unicorn-internal `riscv_cpu_set_rdtime_fn` API without modifying the third-party Unicorn source tree.
-The callback executes an inline `csrr time` instruction to read the real host hardware timer from Supervisor mode, and the hypervisor also sets `mcounteren` (bits 0–2) in the emulated CPU's CSR bank to enable S-mode counter access within the QEMU backend.

-With the callback registered, guest `rdtime` and `rdtimeh` instructions execute entirely inside the JIT loop, returning the host timer value directly.
-This eliminates the overhead of an exception stop and engine re-entry on every timer read, which is critical during boot-time calibration loops that may execute millions of `rdtime` instructions.

-Reading the host timer from Supervisor mode is safe because `csrr time` is a read-only operation that returns a scalar timestamp, exposing no hypervisor state or memory.

-#### Per-vcore isolation

-Each emulated virtual CPU core receives its own independent Unicorn engine instance (`uc_engine`) created via `uc_open()`.
-This provides complete isolation:

-*   **CPU state**: Each instance maintains a separate register file, program counter, page tables, and CSR bank.
-One virtual core cannot read or modify another's architectural state.
-*   **Memory space**: Each instance has its own Unicorn address space.
-    Guest physical RAM is mapped independently via `uc_mem_map_ptr` per vcore.
-*   **JIT cache**: Each instance generates and caches its own translated code blocks in a private Translation Cache Generation (TCG) context.
-*   **Hooks**: Each instance maintains a separate set of hook callbacks.

-Virtual cores within the same guest VM share the same underlying host physical RAM allocation (mapped read/write into each core's Unicorn instance), which is correct hardware-equivalent behavior.
-Virtual cores belonging to different guest VMs are backed by separate physical RAM allocations from the hypervisor's memory manager, so cross-VM memory access is not possible.

-#### System call interception

-System calls made by a guest kernel to the hypervisor are caught via a Unicorn interrupt hook.

-The hypervisor reads the guest's CPU registers, maps them into a mock supervisor context, executes the request via the native Supervisor Binary Interface (SBI) handler, writes the return values back to the guest's virtual registers, and advances the instruction pointer to resume execution.

 ### Native-vs-emulated guests